Tito Double P – CORAZON PARTÍO. Lyrics Meaning: A Plea From a Twice-Broken Heart

 Dar solamente aquello que te sobra

-To give only what you have left over
+To only give what you have left over

 Nunca fue compartir, sino dar limosna, amor